 - See this year’s back-to-school feast and family theme here: 2016-17 Feast and Theme

 - See all of our past feasts here: Back-to-School Feasts and Family Themes

 We had some good opportunities to go to all three schools (I have a junior, an 8th grader, and a 5th grader) before school started during the process of getting the girls registered.
 It was especially nice because I took each child to her new school separately, and we took a lot of time finding their classes, opening their lockers, checking out the school facilities, and more.
 I wanted them to feel as familiar as possible with the school before the first day.

 I actually spent about 2 hours in the high school with my oldest and 3 hours in the junior high with my middle daughter.
 I was amazed at how much time they wanted to spend with the process, but I didn’t mind at all.
 This was about making things easier for them (even though my feet hurt by the time we were done!).

 Get your kids signed up for all the things they loved doing at their old school, and don’t take no for an answer.
 The best way to meet new people and make friends is through sports and extracurricular activities.

 While I sometimes wish that I didn’t sign them up for everything this fall—we are already in the thick of soccer and music lessons and dance—I’m glad I did.
 It really is making the adjustment easier for them.
-Chloe is thankful for her soccer team friends in the halls of the junior high and Bria feels more comfortable talking to orchestra people, so she’s glad she has orchestra to do that!
+My middle daughter is thankful for her soccer team friends in the halls of the junior high and my oldest feels more comfortable talking to orchestra people, so she’s glad she has orchestra to do that!